jbock-java/jbock/README.md

 ### Flags

-The nullary parameters that don't take an argument are called flags.
+The "nullary" parameters that don't take an argument are called flags.
-Their type must be `boolean`.
+They will resolve to `true`
+if their short or long name
-Their value will be `true` if one of their names appears on the command line.
+appears on the command line.

 ````java